Image: ‘Die Mondfee’ -‘The Moon Fairy’- by Hermann Kaulbach

 Academic researchers have also endorsed these myths.
 As described in the last post, the work of Martha McClintock in the 1970’s and 80’s, first promoted the idea of menstrual synchronicity .
 Others built on her work only for it to be discredited later , but in the meantime, Tom Buckley resurrected the ‘menstrual moon’ myth after a single conversation with an elderly Yurok native American woman .

-This woman remembered her aunts and grandmother discussing ‘lunar synchronicity’ and that, if a woman fell out of sync with the moon, she could ‘get back in [sync] by sitting in the moonlight and talking to the moon, asking it to balance [her]‘ .
+This woman remembered her aunts and grandmother discussing stories about the relationship between menstruation and the lunar cycle.
+In particular, that if a woman fell out of sync with the moon, she could ‘get back in [sync] by sitting in the moonlight and talking to the moon, asking it to balance [her]‘ .
 Without knowing much about the menstrual cycle, or the maths behind ‘synchronicity’, or noticing that without cycle variation, there would be no need for any ‘moonlight re-setting’, he took her recollections literally.

 In 1995, taking Buckley’s work a step further, Chris Knight speculated that the ‘lunar’ coordination of menstrual cycles in our female human ancestors (ovulating at full moon, and menstruating at new moon) encouraged males to invest in hunting in the light of the moon (and subsequently share meat in exchange for procreative sex with fertile females) .
-Despite a distinct lack of robust evidence for lunar menstrual synchronicity , and ensuing criticism from various other academics, based on the questionable evolutionary benefit of synchronised sexual behaviour in humans , these (non-evidence-based) ideas have found a receptive audience in those seeking ‘proof’ of the literal menstrual moon myth.
+Despite a distinct lack of robust evidence for lunar menstrual synchronicity , and ensuing criticism from various other academics, based on the questionable evolutionary benefit of synchronised sexual behaviour in humans- especially when it was an adaptive advantage to conceal ovulation , these (non-evidence-based) ideas have found a receptive audience in those seeking ‘proof’ of the literal menstrual moon myth.

 Interestingly, the majority, if not all, of these ‘menstrual synchronicity’ researchers are explicitly feminist in their beliefs and theoretical/ analytical approaches.
 It is not as though they set out in any way to make ‘all women‘ seem any less normal than ‘all men’, and yet, this is precisely what these myths imply.
 The idea that the female human body is somehow more mysterious, more connected to the natural world, and fundamentally of a different nature to the male human body is not backed by evidence and, unfortunately, only serves to perpetuate gender inequality.
 Male, intersex, and female human bodies are far more similar than they are different.
 Yes, the reproductive organs and hormonal constitution of the different ‘sexes’ are somewhat different, but not enough to ever justify social or political inequality, or the perpetuation of unhelpful myths that further stigmatise people who menstruate.